Adrian-isp/Low-Level-Concepts/README.md

 #### 1st of March:

-- Managed to use cmake to link two cpp files using headers!
+- Managed to use cmake to link two c files using headers!
 - Recently been focusing on small ASCII graphics projects

 #### 18th of February: